morteza89/morteza89/README.md

 # 💫 About Me

 I’m **Morteza Heidari**, a Staff Machine Learning Engineer at Intel.
-I specialize in developing advanced computer vision and deep learning solutions for video and image applications.
-My expertise encompasses a variety of technical challenges such as classification, segmentation, registration, and model optimization, aiming to enhance the accuracy and performance of developed models.
+I specialize in developing advanced computer vision and deep learning solutions for videod/image/NLP applications.
+My expertise encompasses a variety of technical challenges such as classification, segmentation, registration, and model quantization/optimization, aiming to enhance the accuracy and performance of developed models.

 ## 🌐 Connect with Me